HayadeVvy/Shape-area-calculator/README.md

 # Shape area calculation
- Receives file from the user, and it calculates the area of the shape using formula.
+ This program receives files from user which contains the name of the pilot and the points they convered.
+Then It uses polygon area formula to calculate the area each pilot covered.
+Then it outputs them into file.